The happiest place on Earth is a lot bigger than you might think. After all, Walt’s reach extends beyond animated films

 Clarifying your brand with a clear message, audience, and position also avoids confusion.
 Imagine if the company that repairs your AC sent you an ad selling coffee, that would be weird.
 Using an individual brand architecture setup, the AC repair company can operate separately from the coffee dealer and still have the same parent company.

 Once you organize your brand architecture, marketing each sub-brand becomes a lot easier.
 You can make a clear plan for each and learn where they overlap.
 A well-documented brand architecture can make developing a marketing strategy more efficient.
 Which, in turn, can save time, money, and stress for everyone involved.

 According to this research, brand quality also enhances shareholder wealth, allowing your company to increase in value and improve your ROI.
 So, use those brand architecture documents to create better brands.

 There are also opportunities for companies to cross-promote.
 A business with excellent brand equity can be used to endorse another.
-The endorsement can improve the less-known company’s customer base and revenue.
+The endorsement can improve the lesser-known company’s customer base and revenue.

 If your company is looking to grow into a new industry or market, take a look at your business structure and start organizing it.
 Identify the products or services that can stand alone and those that may work well in other verticals.
 Also, think about the elements of your current brands and choose what needs to pass to the others.
 Soon, you’ll have the blueprints you need to build your brand architecture.